 In addition, we have and may continue to enter into joint ventures, partnerships and invest in entities in which we share ownership or management with unaffiliated third parties.
 In certain circumstances, we may not have complete control over governance, financial reporting, operations, legal and regulatory compliance or other matters relating to such joint ventures, partnerships or entities.
-As a result, we may face certain operating, financial, legal, regulatory compliance, reputational and other risks relating to these joint ventures, partnerships and entities, including risks related to the financial strength of such third parties; the willingness of such third parties to provide adequate funding for the joint venture, partnership or entity; differing goals, strategies, priorities or objectives between us and such third parties; our inability to unilaterally implement actions, policies or procedures with respect to the joint venture, partnership or entity that we believe are favorable; legal and regulatory compliance risks relating to actions of the joint venture, partnership, entity or such third parties; the risk that the actions of such third parties could damage our brand image and reputation; and the risk that we will be unable to resolve disputes with such third parties.
+As a result, we may face certain operating, financial, legal, regulatory compliance, reputational and other risks relating to these joint ventures, partnerships and entities, including risks related to the financial strength of such third parties; the willingness of such third parties to provide adequate funding for the joint venture, partnership or entity; differing goals, strategies, priorities or objectives between us and such third parties; our inability to unilaterally implement actions, policies or procedures with respect to the joint venture, partnership, entity or such third parties; the risk that the actions of such third parties could damage our brand image and reputation; and the risk that we will be unable to resolve disputes with such third parties.